 Number of IOPs the server can do.
 Tunes the background IO rate

-Limit to which innodb_io_capacity can be inflated.
+Limit to which innodb_

-Deprecated parameter with no effect.
+Deprecated parameter with no effect

 The algorithm Innodb uses for deciding which locks to grant next when a lock is released.
 Possible values are FCFS grant the locks in First-Come-First-Served order; VATS use the Variance-Aware-Transaction-Scheduling algorithm, which uses an Eldest-Transaction-First heuristic.